-We can match exactly to PMS colours
+Match exactly to PMS colours.

-If you need multiple colours printed on products which are not suitable for digital printing we will need to use a series of screen or pad prints to print each colour individually, this is a more costly method.
+If you need multiple colours printed on products which are not suitable for digital printing we will need to use a series of screens or pad prints to print each colour individually, this is a more costly method.

 Multi Colour Print

 Digital printing is the most cost effective way to reproduce several colours and we will always suggest this option when the item is suitable for digital printing.